A list of conferences for indies: independent app & game developers, digital nomads, freelancers, bloggers, writers, creatives & makers.

 The world's largest Computer Expo, from the home of MP3 & "Vorsprung durch Technik".

 WWDC: Apple Worldwide Developers Conference

 The official Apple conference for Mac & iOS Developers.
-In 2017, Apple moved the conference from San Francisco to San Jose.
+Since 2017, Apple has moved the conference from San Francisco to San Jose.
 Tickets to WWDC are now only available via random drawing.

 World Domination Summit

 (26 June - 2 July 2018, Portland OR, USA)